ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 65 minutes.
 Finished Lecture 4 on Javascript mini-bootcamp from Lambda School.
 Also started brainstorming for React Native app that I'm going to work on with Koala Chingu cohort.

 **Thoughts**: I feel pretty good writing in JavaScript.

+### Day 54: March 31st, 2017

+**Today's Progress**: Coded for 30 mintues.
+Worked on some JS problems from Homework 4 from Lambda School then started Udemy course.
+Finished section 1.

+**Thoughts**: Excited for this new course because it covers front-end and back-end!